justcarver/hugo-blog/content/about.md

     weight: 10
 ---

 Me.
 I am Justin Carver.
 Does that not answer your question well enough?
-Ok then.
+OK then.
 Let me try to explain a bit better.

 I am a software developer currently located in Louisville, KY.
-I am currently employeed at UPS as a Web Developer Specialist.
+I am currently employed at UPS as a Web Developer Specialist.

 I am also currently serving as a Mentor for [Code Louisville].
 This is a job training program that offers a series of 12-week tracks to adults looking for careers in the software development industry.
 These programs are offered at no cost to the student.
 I have mentored the Full Stack Javascript and the Front-End Web Development tracks from [Code Louisville].